Is intermittent fasting safe? — the complete guide by Simple

 3. Start slowly.
 Safe, effective intermittent fasting that leads to long-lasting results is always a gradual process, so there’s no need to approach it Fast and the Furious style.
 We recommend starting with a time-restricted eating approach that extends the natural fast you undergo while sleeping (like intermittent fasting 14:10 or intermittent fasting 16:8).
 We don’t recommend fasts longer than 18 hours without medical supervision, either — they’re higher-risk, and “more” isn’t “better” when it comes to fasting.

 4. Plan your eating and fasting windows carefully.
 The safest eating routine is one you can maintain without sacrificing your well-being in the process.
-Pick an approach that can work around your schedule, daily routines, social events, and other commitments.
+Pick a fasting schedule that can work around your schedule, daily routines, social events, and other commitments.
 While intermittent fasting for specific purposes (like weight loss) may require some slight routine adjustments, you never want your eating habits to prevent you from living life.

 6. Become BFFs with your water bottle.
 Staying hydrated is extra important while you’re fasting because water helps your body with a whole lot of valuable processes, like removing waste, burning fat, and regulating blood pressure.
 If you’re not a fan of plain H2O, you can jazz it up with fruits, herbs, or spices.
 Some other low-calorie drinks like black coffee, diet soda, and plain, unsweetened green tea also contain a decent amount of water, but you’ll want to be conscious of caffeine and the potential side effects of artificial sweeteners.
 (Check out our guide on what you can drink while fasting to learn more.)